HuanYin94/LocNet_caffe/readme.md

 My implementation of LocNet is based on `caffe`, and this project contains the caffe models of LocNet network.

-In the `models` folder, for example, `kitti_delta_range` means that this model is used in KITTI dataset with Velodyne HDL-64E, with the \Delta r representations.
+In the `models` folder, for example, `kitti_delta_range` means that this model is used in KITTI dataset with Velodyne HDL-64E, with the Δ-r representations.

 Please cite: